 On the other hand, “service animals are trained to do specific tasks for a person with a disability,” Geye said.

 “Service animals are protected by the ADA and should essentially be viewed as auxiliary equipment, much like a wheelchair,” Geye said.

 Bobo said she wished people would understand proper etiquette when being around service animals.

-Bobo said she usually does not let people touch her dog without her permission because the dogs are working and need to be focused on their owner because they are at work.
+Bobo said she usually does not let people touch her dog without her permission because the dogs are working and need to be focused on their owners because they are at work.
 She states she often has her dog close by on a calming dog bed in case she needs them, but nevertheless, she wants people to understand that they are working.

 “I say treat a service dog like you would a wheel chair; you don’t talk to a wheel chair, you don’t ask to pet a wheelchair.
 You would respect it.
 Let them have their little bubble and just leave them alone.
 Don’t stare or get down at their level,” Bobo said.

 Alysan Marks, a service animal handler and a freshman at Tarleton said, “A lot of people think that the time I am not looking, is the time to pet him and that is really when I need him to do his job the most.”

 Service animals have their access governed by the (ADA).
 Service animals operate in accordance with their handler’s rights and have very few places where they are not allowed.
 “Service animals should be with the person they are serving and leashed at all times unless there is a disability reason,” Bobo said.

 Wearing a harness or a vest are not required by the ADA, but some handlers do choose to have their service animal wear one to indicate that they are working.

 “Typically service dogs are marked.
 My dog has a vest that says ‘working dog, service dog,'” Marks said.